MarkLogic Node.js API -- Working with Binary Documents

 This article first appeared on the MarkLogic Developer Blog

-In this article we are going to explore the possibilities that Node.js developers have when it comes to managing and working with binary documents in a MarkLogic database.
+We’re going to explore what Node.js developers can do when it comes to managing and working with binary documents in a MarkLogic database.

-When I first started at MarkLogic I was blown away by how easily the database can ingest structured, semi-structured and unstructured documents.
-If you've worked with databases before you know the struggle of persisting binary data -- in MarkLogic that's very easy -- any type of binary can be ingested: PDF, Word document, Powerpoint, MP3, MP4 ... you name it.
+When I first started at MarkLogic, I was struck by how easily the database ingests structured, semi-structured and unstructured documents.
+If you’ve worked with databases before, you know the hassle of persisting binary data.
+In MarkLogic, it’s simple.
+Any type of binary can go in: PDF, Word documents, PowerPoint, MP3, MP4, you name it.

-There's a lot that could be discussed about how MarkLogic stores binary documents - there is support for small ( < 512 MB by default ) binaries, large binaries as well as 'external' binaries.
-To learn more about these please have a look at this page.
+There’s a lot to say about how MarkLogic stores binary documents.
+There’s support for small (< 512 MB by default) binaries, large binaries, and ‘external’ binaries.
+To learn more, check out this page.

 Binary nodes and properties

-There is also something particular about binary documents: they are not searchable because MarkLogic stores them as binary nodes internally.
+There’s something particular about binary documents: they aren’t searchable, because MarkLogic stores them as binary nodes internally.

-So what if you have a large selection of videos or music and you'd like to assign some information to them?
-Say - the location of where the video was recorded, or the artist of your favourite track - information that later on you want to search on.
+So what if you’ve got a large collection of videos or music and you want to tag them?
+Maybe the location where a video was recorded, or the artist of your favourite track.
+Information you’ll want to search on later.

-MarkLogic comes to the rescue!
-There exists something that we call properties metadata.
-This piece of metadata is really just an XML document that shares the same URI with a document in a database.
-The properties metadata then has element-value pairs to store information.
+MarkLogic has a solution: properties metadata.
+This metadata is an XML document that shares the same URI with a document in the database.
+The properties metadata holds element-value pairs to store information.

-Binaries (and their properties documents) are governed by a role-based security model.
-You must authenticate as a user that has been assigned a role with a read permission on the binary document in order to be able to view that binary document and search across its properties.
+Binaries (and their properties documents) are governed by role-based security.
+You need to authenticate as a user with a role that has read permission on the binary document to view it and search across its properties.

 Check out MarkLogic University’s series of short video tutorials to learn more about security in MarkLogic.

-Going back to the previously mentioned example of the artist of your favourite track you could have a song in your database identified with a URI such as /song/j-balvin-safari.mp3.
-This document could have the following properties assigned to it with these element-value pairs:
+Going back to the favourite-track example: you could have a song in your database identified by a URI like /song/j-balvin-safari.mp3.
+That document could carry these properties:

 <artist>J Balvin</artist>